ElliotDahl1986/Time-series/README.md

 ## Time-series
-ARIMA

 About
 =====
-In Time-series I explore the ability to predict future car counts in a parking lot using only past data.
+In Time-series I explore the ability to predict future car counts in a parking lot using ARIMA.
 I can unfortunately not share the data but the notebook is made to show the common steps used in time-series analysis.

 <p align="center">
 <img width="722" alt="screen shot 2018-04-30 at 4 05 36 pm" src="https://user-images.githubusercontent.com/32745301/39450318-7f495836-4c90-11e8-964f-4992cc3ca790.png">